The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked profiles in IllustrisTNG simulation

 \subsection{Comparison between simulations and observations}

-Different baryon physics models, especially the feedback models in hydrodynamic simulations, lead to large discrepancies in the gas distribution \citep[e.g.,][]{Moser2022,Schaller2025}.
-The profiles from the analyses of the IllustrisTNG simulation and the \ac{erass} observations allow us to test the baryon physics models of TNG300-1 simulations.
-The normalization and slope of the inner profile characterize the spatial distribution of hot gas within the halo, reflecting its thermodynamic structure and underlying thermal and non-thermal effects.
+Different baryon-physics models, especially feedback models in hydrodynamic simulations, lead to large discrepancies in the gas distribution \citep[e.g.,][]{Moser2022,Schaller2025}.
+The observed \ac{erass} profiles allow us to test the baryon-physics models of the \mbox{TNG300-1} simulations.
+The normalization and slope of the inner profile characterize the spatial distribution of hot gas within the halo, reflecting its thermodynamic structure and underlying thermal and nonthermal effects.
 The outer profile reflects both the amounts of hot gas and gas-rich halos in the circumcluster or filament regions.
-We note that the comparison with simulations in this work is only qualitative, as the selection function of eROSITA is not applied to the simulation cluster sample.
+In this section, we compare the observed profiles with the simulated profiles in the \mbox{TNG300-1}.
+Before the comparison, we applied the eRASS:1 cluster selection to the simulation sample.
+We adopted the mass and redshift dependent selection function $P_\mathrm{det}(M,z)$ from \citet{Clerc2024}.
+For each halo in the simulation sample, the detection probability as a function of mass is

+where $P(z)\propto \mathrm{d}V_\mathrm{cov}/\mathrm{d}z$ is the p.d.f. of the halo at different redshifts, which is scaled with the differential comoving volume.
+When calculating a selection-applied simulation profile, we used $P_\mathrm{det}(M)$ as the averaging weight.
+We note again that the simulation data are from the $z=0$ snapshot.
+Here we ignored the redshift evolution of halo properties and the \ac{hmf} difference from 0.2 to 0.